ebillard06/human-wildlife-coexistence-data-analysis/README.md

 The "HWC_Data_Description" file contains the basic code used to pull some basic Data descriptions for the datsets.

-The "Clean and Join datasets" file contains all the code used to in the exploratory analysis and generation of histograms, time series plots, initial analysis and responses to research questions 1 & 2.
+The "HWC Data - Plotting and Initial Analysis" file contains all the code used to in the exploratory analysis and generation of histograms, time series plots, initial analysis and responses to research questions 1 & 2.